 Best Time to Visit

-To visit the hills in this state, including Lonavala, Mahabaleshwar, Chikhaldar and Toranmal, you can spare your time during the Monsoons.
-However, if you want to avoid rains, you can visit the state between October to March.
+To visit the hills in this state, including Lonavala, Mahabaleshwar, Chikhaldar and Toranmal, the best time is during the Monsoons.
+However, if you want to avoid rains, you can visit the state between October and March.

 How to Reach

 By Air: There are two airports in Mumbai itself.
-The city has one of the major airports of India, Chhatrapati International Airport which connects the country to Sharjah, New York, Singapore, Hong Kong, Ahmadabad, Mauritius, Jaipur, Dubai, Kuala Lumpur, Munich, Frankfurt, Muscat and many others.
+The city has one of the major airports of India, Chhatrapati International Airport which connects the country to Sharjah, New York, Singapore, Hong Kong, Mauritius, Dubai, Kuala Lumpur, Munich, Frankfurt, Muscat, Ahmedabad, Delhi, Jaipur, and many other places.
 The other is the domestic airport, Santa Cruz Domestic Airport.
-Apart from these, there are airports in other cities of the state, which include Pune, Nagpur, Aurangabad and Kolhapur.
+Apart from these, there are airports in different cities of the state, which include Pune, Nagpur, Aurangabad and Kolhapur.

 By Rail: The headquarters of the Central Railways, Chhatrapati Shivaji Terminus is located in Mumbai.
-The cities of Maharashtra, Pune, Nashik, Nagpur, Kolhapur, Aurangabad and Amravati, also have their own railway stations.
+All the cities of Maharashtra are well connected by Rail, Pune, Nashik, Nagpur, Kolhapur, Aurangabad and Amravati, also have their railway stations.

-By Road: This state is easily accessible by road.
-There are regular interstate and intrastate bus services available to reach cities like Delhi, Uttar Pradesh, Agra, Ahmadabad and Jaipur.
+By Road: All major cities are easily accessible by road.
+Regular interstate and intrastate bus services are available to reach other cities of the country.

 Maharashtra State Information